 Dues are paid yearly and are $20 per person and $30 per family.

 How do I join?

-Well, you can join BAM online through Paypal.
+Well, you can join BAM online through our online store.
 All the information is contained on the membership page.

 Who is in charge of this operation?